isahaqabdullah/Kronos_Penaltytracking/frontend/README.md

-  # Kronos Karting Infringement Log
+  # Racelith Karting Infringement Log

-  This is a code bundle for Kronos Karting Infringement Log.
+  This is a code bundle for Racelith Karting Infringement Log.
 The original project is available at https://www.figma.com/design/aCchcX4jpiW5z42J3nLBXt/Kronos-Karting-Infringement-Log.

   ## Running the code